Gulaptis responds to Maclean Hospital concerns

 "With fewer beds available at Maclean Hospital, management will be looking to send as many patients as possible to Grafton and Lismore for treatment," Health Service Union (HSU) NSW Secretary Gerard Hayes said.

-Mr Gulaptis said he acknowledge the concerns in the local community of the reconfiguration.
+Mr Gulaptis said he acknowledged the concerns in the local community of the reconfiguration.

 "The proposal is to consolidate patients and staff into one ward while the other ward will be used for 'surge' beds in times of peak activity.